Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 ### **Other things to talk about**

 Real life suspension bridges.
-Severn bridge.
-Clifton bridge in Bristol.
-Menai and Conwy suspension bridges in Wales.
-Humber bridge.
-Union bridge (over River Tweed).
-Brooklyn bridge in new york.
-Golden Gate bridge at the entrance to San Francisco Bay.
+Severn Bridge.
+Clifton Bridge in Bristol.
+Menai and Conwy Suspension Bridges in Wales.
+Humber Bridge.
+Union Bridge (over River Tweed).
+Brooklyn Bridge in New York.
+Golden Gate Bridge at the entrance to San Francisco Bay.

 Why build a suspension bridge rather than another type of bridge?
 Imagine building an arch bridge.
 Would need lots of bricks, which are heavy.
 Rope is very light and cheap, so easier to make longer bridges.
 Arch bridge would need lots of arches and more piers on the river bed, suspension bridge only needs two.
 Can be built high to allow ships to sail underneath.

 Building them in real life.
 Steel cables not rope.
 Need to sig down through earth to bedrock to start building piers.
-May need to dig underwater using a pressurised diving chamber called a caisson - this was first done when building the Brooklyn bridge in New York.
+May need to dig underwater using a pressurised diving chamber called a caisson - this was first done when building the Brooklyn Bridge in New York.
 Anchor cables by dropping a heavy lump of rock on them.
 May have two bits of rock with interlocking teeth and cable between.

 Talk about tension and compression.
 Rope is good under tension, brick cracks under tension.
 Making steel rope - wind strands of iron into a small length, wind many of them together.
 Testing for strength!